-- 1.1 This Sustainability Appraisal Report has been prepared by LUC on behalf of Stafford Borough Council as part of the integrated Sustainability Appraisal and Strategic Environmental Assessment of the emerging Plan for Stafford Borough Part 2. - 1.2 This report relates to the consultation version of The Plan for Stafford Borough: Part 2 Proposals Stage (June 2015) and it should be read in conjunction with that document.
+- 1.1 This Sustainability Appraisal Report has been prepared by LUC on behalf of Stafford Borough Council as part of the integrated Sustainability Appraisal and Strategic Environmental Assessment of the emerging Plan for Stafford Borough Part 2. - 1.2 This report relates to The Plan for Stafford Borough: Part 2 Publication document (December 2015) and it should be read in conjunction with that document.